-Are you looking for the best free route planner unlimited stops solution?
-Then, you landed in the right place.
-Talking about the old days, we had paper maps.
-Most people who are 30 or older will remember these maps, likely with fondness and with a tinge of nostalgia.
-Nowadays, in the digital era, there exist much more straightforward, simpler alternatives that are all digital.
-For the most part, the online diary planner and digital planners are available at our fingertips on our mobile devices.
+Back in the day, we had paper maps.
+Most people who are 30 or older will remember these maps, likely with fondness and a tinge of nostalgia.
+Nowadays, there are much more straightforward, simpler alternatives that are all digital in the digital era.
+90% of people in the United States with smartphones make use of these digital maps for directions.

-We believe it’s better to know the truth upfront, then be disappointed later on.
-A user has then two options.
-Option #1 is a free route planner with limited features and ten or so stops (not unlimited).
-Option #2 is a paid route planner that has unlimited stops and more robust features.
+We believe it’s better to know the truth upfront than be disappointed later on.
+A user then has two options.
+Option #1 is a free route planner app with limited features and 10 stops or so (not unlimited).
+Option #2 is a paid route planner with no limit on the amount of routes or stops and more robust optimization features.

 Table of Contents